Python | Extracting rows using Pandas .iloc

 Python is a great language for doing data analysis, primarily because of the fantastic ecosystem of data-centric Python packages.
 Pandas is one of those packages that makes importing and analyzing data much easier.

 The Pandas library provides a unique method to retrieve rows from a Data Frame.
 Dataframe.iloc method is used when the index label of a data frame is something other than numeric series of 0, 1, 2, 3….n or in case the user doesn’t know the index label.
 Rows can be extracted using an imaginary index position which isn’t visible in the data frame.

 Index Position: Index position of rows in integer or list of integer.

 Return type: Data frame or Series depending on parameters

 To download the CSV used in code, click here.

-As shown in the output image, the results returned by both the methods are same.
-All values are True except values in college column since those were NaN values.
+As shown in the output image, the results returned by both methods are the same.
+All values are True except values in the college column since those were NaN values.